stfc/PSyclone/README.md

     $ python setup.py install

+or, if you do not have root access:

+    $ python setup.py install --prefix /my/install/path

-or, if you have pip:
+Alternatively, if you have pip:

     $ pip install .

-The latter attempts to perform a system-wide install.
 For a user-local installation simply add the --user flag:

     $ pip install --user .

+This installs the PSyclone modules in ~/.local/lib/pythonX.Y/site-packages (where X.Y is the version of Python that you are using) and the 'psyclone' script in ~/.local/bin.
+Depending on your linux distribution, you may need to add the latter location to your PATH.

 # Structure #